TcM1911/jam/README.md

 It has the following features:

-- Google Play Music is still supported. (use -googlemusic flag)
-- Last.fm scrobbling (use -lastfm flag)
-- populating the database with artists and albums you saved through the web interface (or by any other means)
+- Populating the database with artists and albums you saved through the web interface (or by any other means)
-- searching within artists in the database
-- playing, pausing (buggy), stopping, previous track, next track
+- Playing, pausing, stopping, previous track, next track
-- the interface is ripped off from Cmus, I only added a progress bar
-- this player no longer lists artists in random order - if you want to shuffle them press R

 Contributions are welcome!

 ## How to get up and running?

-The linux binaries released depends on pulseaudio.
-For macOS, portaudio has to be installed.
+For macOS and Linux, portaudio has to be installed.
 Windows doesn't need anything extra.

 ## Keybindings